galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 # Introduction
 Ancient sources contain numerous astronomical observations that can be used to establish absolute dates.
 Solar eclipses are particularly important in this context.
 In antiquity, eclipses were often perceived as a threat and bad omen, causing fear and potentially political disturbances.
 By far not every partial solar eclipse has been noticed by an unprepared observer.
 Changes in ambient illumination remain relatively inconspicuous until a large part of the solar disk is covered.
 Even when about three quarters of the Sun's area is obscured, the reduction in daylight may still pass largely unnoticed with the most dramatic changes in illumination occuring only during the very deep partial phases close to totality.
 Historical visibility must be understood primarily in terms of the conspicuous environmental effects of a deep eclipse—diminished and altered daylight, unusual shadows, and, near totality, a pronounced twilight-like appearance.
 These facts make eclipses of high magnitude particularly relevant when considering events that could have attracted widespread attention without advance knowledge of the phenomenon.
 A series of such high magnitude solar eclipses at a certain location within a limited number of years is a rare phenomenon.
 Such eclipse series have been interpreted to being the cause of political disturbances.

-This tutorial will show you how to identify such sequences of notable eclipses step-by-step based on pre-calculated tables which are available for the following locations relevant for classicale antiquity: Alexandria, Amarna, Assur, Athens, Babylon, Jerusalem, Knossos, Mari, Memphis, Rome, and Thebes.
+This tutorial will show you how to identify such sequences of notable eclipses step-by-step based on pre-calculated tables which are available for the following locations relevant for classical antiquity: Alexandria, Amarna, Assur, Athens, Babylon, Jerusalem, Knossos, Mari, Memphis, Rome, and Thebes.
 The data are deposited in DaSCH's repository DSP ({% cite GautschyDaSCHData %}).
 The dataset contains calculations of notable solar eclipses for the period between 2500 BCE and 1000 CE.
 It is a solar eclipse canon with identifications of the eclipses recorded in historical sources. {% cite Gautschy2012 %} discusses two examples of the solar eclipse canon's application.
 If you want to know more about the basics of eclipses, {% cite GautschyDaSCHDocu %} provides an introduction to eclipse geometry and the underlying calculations.

 <agenda-title></agenda-title>
 >